Life’s this giant potpourri — and I’m mixed as I walked into his funeral service.

 I asked him how long he had been driving and why he had been driving.

-And he wasted no time spilling it all out; how he had been fired from mining to driving because the money tank was all drying, and how driving kept his hopelessness at bay.
+And he wasted no time spilling it all out; how he had been fired from mining to driving because the money tank was all drying, and how it was his driving that kept his hopelessness at bay.

 He sighed at how little money there was and complained about how clocking up ten hours behind the wheel merely earned him a hundred dollars.

-And I suddenly jolted to real living, and simple loving, reached for a fifty dollars note and tucked it into his hand at the end of the ride.
+And I suddenly jolted to real living, and the act of simple loving, reached for a fifty dollars note and tucked it into his hand at the end of the ride.

 To which he asked in his Russian accent, “and what’s this for?”